 30g, a small red onion

 80g, 2 large handfuls Spinach

 30ml of passta/tinned tomatoes or sun-dried tomato paste

 Using a steamer, sweat down the spinach and squeeze out as much liquid as possible.
 I used 2 long, wide-bladed knifes to squeeze the spinach between the blades.
 Roughly chop.

-Mix together the finely chopped onion, spinach, tomato purée, tinned tomatoes garlic, oregano, salt & pepper
+Mix together or lightly blend the finely chopped onion, spinach, tomato purée, tinned tomatoes, garlic, oregano, salt & pepper

 Bake in oven for 15 mins